TLC - The Theatre Lovers Community of the ATG

 TLC founder Kay Grant talks about TLC with the hosts of KASA-TV’s New Mexico Style.
 Click here to view the video clip.

-Since July 1, 2013, TLC members have received discount offers from various Albuquerque theatres totalling $83, were invited to 7 exclusive rehearsals and auditions, and attended 3 exclusive talks on theatre.
+TLC members have receive discount offers from various Albuquerque theatres, get invited to exclusive rehearsals and auditions, and get to attend exclusive talks on theatre.

-Download the six-month membership form here and come play with us!
+Download the membership form here and come play with us!

 Last year, TLC gave: